ryanllu/Q-Learning/README.md

-## QLearning Implementation for OpenAI Reinforcement Learning Environment
+#### Implementation of QLearning model for OpenAI's Reinforcement Learning Environment.